openstack/openstack-manuals/doc/admin-guide/source/blockstorage-volume-backed-image.rst

    image_upload_use_cinder_backend = True

-By default, the :command:`openstack image create --volume <volume>` command creates the Image-Volume in the current tenant.
-To store the Image-Volume into the internal tenant, set the following options in each back-end section of the ``cinder.conf`` file:
+By default, the :command:`openstack image create --volume <volume>` command creates the Image-Volume in the current project.
+To store the Image-Volume into the internal project, set the following options in each back-end section of the ``cinder.conf`` file:

 .. code-block:: ini

     image_upload_use_internal_tenant = True

-To make the Image-Volume in the internal tenant accessible from the Image service, set the following options in the ``glance_store`` section of the ``glance-api.conf`` file:
+To make the Image-Volume in the internal project accessible from the Image service, set the following options in the ``glance_store`` section of the ``glance-api.conf`` file: